In this Blog Post

 Once the standards were agreed a training course on how to exceed the standards was required.
 Before this was written and delivered a period of monitoring took place.
 This consisted of team leaders carrying out side by side coaching and we also carried out a number of mystery calls.
 All of these interactions were measured against the new standards.
 This way we could identify what areas needed to be worked on the most.

-After the period was complete we took all of the data and identified where there was need for improvement and also where things just needed to be sustained.
-We wanted to ensure that all of the things in achieving standard were being carried out while keeping an eye on how to get to exceed.
-From the data we were able to write an experiential customer service training programme that did two things.
-Firstly it was intended to refresh many of the skills the team currently had, and secondly provide new ideas on how to deliver against the new standards and move toward the exceeds criteria.
+After the period was complete we took all of the data and identified where there was a need for improvement and also where things just needed to be sustained.
+We wanted to ensure that all of the things in achieving standards were being carried out while keeping an eye on how to get to exceed.
+From the data, we were able to write an experiential customer service training programme that did two things.
+Firstly it was intended to refresh many of the skills the team currently had, and secondly, provide new ideas on how to deliver against the new standards and move toward the exceeds criteria.

 The course was delivered and progress monitored.
 Side by side coaching was carried out and all results were monitored.
 Coaching was used to integrate the customer service standards into the everyday work of the team and to continuously improve the level of standard delivered.